 The first phase involves compiling two essential tools: the kernel-collector

-.
+and the reducer.
 Both components use a containerized build process for

 consistency and simplicity.
 The build environment can utilize either a custom